stonepros/stone/doc/install/mirrors.rst

 Becoming a mirror
 =================

-If you want to provide a public mirror for other users of Ceph you can opt to become a official mirror.
+If you want to provide a public mirror for other users of Stone you can opt to become a official mirror.

 To make sure all mirrors meet the same standards some requirements have been